Malone University: Athletics

 The Malone Pioneers are the athletic teams of Malone University.
-The university is a member of the NCAA and competes at the Division II level in the Great Midwest Athletic Conference (GMAC).
-The university offers 18 sports, including: baseball, men's and women's basketball, men's and women's cross country, men's and women's golf,men's and women's lacrosse starting in 2022-2023 academic year men's and women's soccer, softball, men's and women's swimming and diving, men's and women's indoor track & field, men's and women's outdoor track and field, and women's volleyball.
+The university is a member of the NCAA and competes at the Division II level in the Great Midwest Athletic Conference (G-MAC).
+The university offers 18 sports, including baseball, men's and women's basketball, men's and women's cross country, men's and women's golf, men's and women's lacrosse, men's and women's soccer, softball, men's and women's swimming and diving, men's and women's indoor track & field, men's and women's outdoor track and field, and women's volleyball.

 Prior to Malone's NCAA Division II membership, the Pioneers participated in the National Association of Intercollegiate Athletics (NAIA) and the American Mideast Conference (AMC).
 The multiple-year transition process in which Malone was not eligible to compete in NCAA post-season competition began in July 2010 when Malone was granted an exploratory membership to the NCAA Division II.
 In October 2011, Malone was accepted as a member of the GLIAC for all 18 intercollegiate athletic programs.
 The university met all requirements and graduated to provisional status before Malone became a full member of the NCAA in July 2013.

 Community guidelines and restrictions on homosexuality

 All employees, as a condition of hiring, must agree to live in accordance with the University's Statement of Community Responsibilities.
 These guidelines include a prohibition on homosexuality.

-In 2021, female professor Karyn Collie resigned after notifying the university that she intended to marry a woman.
-She resigned knowing that "the marriage would violate her employment contract."
+In 2021, professor Karyn Collie resigned after notifying the university that she intended to marry a woman.
+She resigned, knowing that "the marriage would violate her employment contract."
 Collie's forced resignation led to demonstrations from Malone students including a sit-in during chapel services.